ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for software developers interested in testing the reference firmware stack.
+who_is_this_for: This is an introductory topic for software developers interested in testing the Neoverse Reference Design firmware stack.

 learning_objectives:
     - Setup your environment